 Welcome to my webpage.
-I am a Postdoctoral Research Fellow in Comparative Politics at the University of Zurich, focusing on comparative political behaviour.
+I am a Senior Researcher (Oberassistent) in Comparative Politics at the University of Zurich.
+I am also an Associate member of the Electoral Psychology Observatory at the London School of Economics.
 I am interested in all aspects of citizen behaviour, especially citizens’ attitudes towards democratic institutions, political parties, politicians and experts.
 My current research focuses on technocratic politics and the role independent experts have in democratic political systems.

 I received my PhD in Government from the London School of Economics in 2016.
 I also hold an MSc in Political Communication from the London School of Economics (2007/08), a BA in Philosophy and Literature from the University of Warwick (2004/07) and have worked as an analyst in international financial markets.
 When I am not discussing politics and social science research, my non-academic interests extend to cognitive psychology, animal behavior and all things related to nature and the outdoors!
 You can contact me via email at bertsou [at] ipz.uzh.ch or follow me on twitter @EriBertsou.